 - Students (high school, undergraduate, graduate, Ph.D, doctoral candidates, and other students enrolled in any degree program at the time of application) are not eligible to apply

-- Successful applicants to the Emergency Grants program may not reapply for three years from the date of their past award.
+- Emergency Grants recipients may not reapply for three years from the date of their past award.
 Similarly, Grants to Artists recipients may not apply for three years from the date of their award.

 - Awardees may receive a maximum of two Emergency Grants during their lifetime